Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization: Experiments and Analysis

 \section{Experiments and Analysis}

 In this section, we first introduce our experimental setup, including datasets, models, baselines, metrics, and parameter settings.
-We then present the experimental results, followed by an analysis of the CGPO transferability, generalization, and scalability.
+We then present the experimental results, followed by an analysis of the transferability, generalization, and scalability of CGPO.